Reliability vs. Validity – Understanding the Differences

 Criterion

-The degree to which the outcome of a measurement conforms to the results of other accurate measurements of the same notion.
+The degree to which a measurement's results are in line with those of other exact measurements of the same term.
 A survey is undertaken to determine the political views of a region's voters.
 If the results accurately anticipate the outcome of a subsequent election in that region, then the poll has a high criterion validity.

 Ensuring Reliability vs. Validity

-Your results’ reliability vs. validity depends on developing a solid research design, selecting appropriate methodologies and samples, and conducting your research with precision and consistency.
+Your results’ reliability vs. validity depend on developing a solid research design, selecting appropriate methodologies and samples, and conducting it with precision and consistency.

 Ensuring Reliability